-The Botanical Center display gardens are intended to be enjoyed by everyone.
-Here are some Frequently asked questions (FAQs) and Garden etiquette to prepare you for your visit.
+The RWP Botanical Center display gardens are intended to be enjoyed by everyone.
+Here are some frequently asked questions (FAQs) and garden etiquette to prepare you for your visit.

-- Help preserve the Garden’s serene atmosphere and maintain its unique and beautiful collections and native habitats.
-Please refrain from climbing on trees and shrubs, picking fruits and vegetables, walking in garden beds, collecting plants, flowers, or labels, and feeding wildlife.
+- Please refrain from climbing on trees and shrubs, picking fruits and vegetables, walking in garden beds, collecting plants, flowers, or labels, and feeding wildlife.

 - Campfires and outdoor cooking are prohibited.

 - Active sports and games — including rollerblading, skateboarding, use of scooters and Frisbees, ball playing, skiing, swimming, and fishing — are permitted in the Park, but please refrain from these activities within the Botanical Center grounds.

-- Kindly refrain from playing on fountains and sculptures.
+- Kindly refrain from playing on/in fountains and sculptures.

-- Our visitors enjoy the peace and serenity of the gardens; please do not bring or play musical instruments outside of the Botanical Center.
+- Our visitors enjoy the peace and serenity of the gardens; please play music or play musical instruments outside of the Botanical Center.

 - Balloons are a hazard to wildlife on the grounds and are not permitted.

-- Use Garden benches or chairs for resting.
+- Please refrain from using garden benches or chairs for napping.